JuanpaCortez93/app/README.md

 # App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2. and it is part of a test created by MushroomSoft (Frontend).
+This project was generated with Angular version 17.2.2. and it is part of a test created by MushroomSoft (Frontend).
+The backend part is in this repository and it is called server.
 A company needs know the city weather conditions for their clients/users.
 The logic workflow is presented in the following image:

 <img src="foto3.png" alt="workflow" />